 University spokesperson Rick Fitzgerald said the University worked with GEO to address all of their demands, arguing GEO membership’s overwhelming acceptance of the second proposal is proof that it was widely considered a fair offer.
 Fitzgerald also said the University never threatened criminal action or monetary damages against individuals.

 “The whole point of this — the whole negotiations and all throughout — the University’s commitment was to getting GSIs back in the classroom,” Fitzgerald said.
 “We were able to accomplish that by listening carefully, I think, and responding appropriately to almost every issue that was raised by GEO.”

 Because GEO members voted to accept the new proposal, the University said it will not retaliate against the union or individual students.
-Had the proposal been rejected and the court decided against the graduate students, GEO would be held in contempt of court, meaning GEO would be required to call for an end to the strike and any members still participating could potentially face fines of $250 per day of additional striking or arrests.
+Had the proposal been rejected and the court decided against the graduate students, GEO would be held in contempt of court, meaning the union would be required to call for an end to the strike and any members still participating could potentially face arrests or fines of $250 per day of additional striking.

 The decision to accept the plan came down to if the union could afford to keep picketing amid the injunction, Rackham student Ryan Glauser said.
 One of his main concerns was GEO’s ability to fight an injunction, which raised the possibility that the union could be financially drained if the court sided with the University.

 “The Graduate Employees’ Organization is more important as an institution than winning small things in the short term,” Glauser said.
 “Once we lose our union, the University is going to take those small things from us, because they don’t have our trust.”